 This Alzheimer’s patient showed dramatic improvement just 1 month after taking Scallop-derived PLASMALOGEN.

-Follow the foot steps of Fuji to explore the benefits of Scallop-derived PLASMALOGEN on patients with Alzheimer's and dementia.
-This Thai documentary was broadcasted on Thailand's National TV.
+Follow the footsteps of Mr. Fuji to explore the benefits of Scallop-derived PLASMALOGEN on patients with Alzheimer’s and dementia.
+This Thai documentary was broadcasted on Thailand’s National TV.
 The Scallop-derived PLASMALOGEN featured in this trial is in the jelly form, while the commercial version is in a capsule form (for better protection of the integrity of the substance).